Sharks fans ready for Game 3 of NHL Playoffs

 SAN JOSE, Calif.
 (KGO) --Playoff game number three is hours away with the Sharks up two for two against the Ducks of Anaheim.
 Sharks fever is evident in downtown San Jose with fans wearing teal and reflecting optimism for another win Monday night.

-"I think the Sharks have been playing a great game the first two games," said fan Phil Kearney. "(They're) playing a faster game than they have in the past whereas the Ducks are big and, sure, they're aggressive but the back checking of the Sharks is really negated a lot by the things the Ducks are trying to do."
+"I think the Sharks have been playing a great game the first two games," said fan Phil Kearney.
+"They're playing a faster game than they have in the past whereas the Ducks are big and, sure, they're aggressive but the back checking of the Sharks has really negated a lot by the things the Ducks are trying to do."

+RELATED: SJ Sharks to face off against Ducks in first home playoff game

 As strange as the weather has been on Monday, the sun was shining brightly on iron arch over the entrance to San Pedro Street.
 The San Jose Sharks name is on display on both sides of the arch.
 The sun kissed sign could be a good omen.

 "Winning the first two on the road, that's huge," said fan David Massey.
 "Can't ask more than that.
-Back home, home crown, Tank always turns up...
+Back at home, home crowd, Tank always turns up...
 Should be good."

 We were surprised to find out another fan wearing a teal shirt is from Edmonton, Alberta.
 He admits his buddies back home, who are big Oilers fans, question his loyalty.